-Commercial use includes any activities related to your work but it is not limited to a context where there is any relation to gainful activities of any sort.
+Commercial use includes any activities related to your work but is not limited to a context where there is any relation to gainful activities of any sort.
 That means e.g., that the usage of TeamViewer within a club that has membership fees or pays rent for its facilities is considered commercial.

 Allow me to share some relevant factors that are applied by TeamViewer to identify commercial use:

 - usage patterns typical for business or enterprise users, e.g., using email addresses with commercial domains for a TeamViewer account,

 - connections to, from, or within a corporate network,

 - connections to, from, or within a server operating system,